-Have you heard about Hampton Court Palace yet?
+Have you heard about Hampton Court Palace in England yet?
 You should!
 Not only is this 500-years old royal palace an incredible work of architecture, you also have the chance to peek behind the scenes of the public lives of Henry VIII, his wives and children ánd experience an incredible British movie location at the same time!

 We will have a look at who lives in Hampton Court (or at least: who did), we’ll dive a bit into the Hampton Court history, share some fun Hampton Court Palace facts with you and take you on a tour of the building and incredible gardens.

 As there was a special exhibition going on at the time of my visit, about the filming of the movie ‘The Favourite’ in Hampton Courts kitchen, garden and several rooms, I’ll share some of my photos about that as well in this article.

 If you’d like to see Hampton Court Palace inside and out, then keep on reading, because I’m going to show you all!

 - HOW TO SEE THE MOST OF HAMPTON COURT PALACE ENGLAND

 - Hampton Court Henry VIII Palace

 - Hampton Court Palace Tour